Clärchen's Ballroom: History

 After German reunification, Clara Habermann's biological daughter was granted the property, whose son in turn sold the building in 2003.
 The new owner, Hans-Joachim Sander, left the family business, which then ceased operations after 91 years.
 After the previous operators left the Ballhaus on New Year's Eve 2004, Christian Schulz and David Regehr took over the location, leaving it largely unchanged.
 Since then, the space in front of the Ballhaus has also been managed, where the front building stood before the Second World War.
 The hall of mirrors on the upper floor, which was only used as a storage room for years, has since been used as an event room.

 In 2018 the house was bought by Yoram Roth who moved to replace Regehr and Schulz after disagreements in late 2019 while keeping the "spirit" of the establishment.
 After renovations, the Ballhaus reopened in July 2020 with a new operator.

 Importance

 Clärchen's Ballhaus is one of Berlin's last remaining dance halls from as early as 1900.
 During the GDR era, it was known to both East and West Germans as a meeting place.

 In the media it was repeatedly represented in reports, for example in the film by Wilma Pradetto about the cloakroom operator Günter Schmidtke, in the documentary Edith bei Clärchen (Andreas Kleinert 1985) or on ZDF.
-A 2017 documentary by Maria Wischnewski had Katharina Thalbach remember her childhood there, and Wim Wenders call it a 'Time capsule'.
+A 2017 documentary by Maria Wischnewski had Katharina Thalbach remember her childhood there, and Wim Wenders called it a 'Time capsule'.

 It also served as a filming location for movies Stauffenberg (2004), Inglourious Basterds (2009) and We Do It For Money (2014).
 In 2019 Max Raabe's MTV Unplugged concert was recorded in the Ballhaus.